SpotScore/spotscore/README.md

 Run containers:
   1. Git clone code from https://github.com/SpotScore/spotscore or go to your existing project
-  2. Start terminal and change working directory to docker/ in the project folder.
+  2. Start terminal and change working directory to be the project's folder.
   3. Run:  'sudo docker-compose up'
   4. Images are downloaded, containers are run.
 Go to http://localhost:3000 with your browser and you should get a response.

-More information:
-  * Code folder is the project root folder.
-Data folder is sample_data/.

-### Environment Setup for Windows (the hard way)
+### Environment Setup for Windows and OS X (includes additional step of drinking coffee)

 Prerequisites:
   * Virtualbox: https://www.virtualbox.org/wiki/Downloads